Suggestion: Watch the 10 minutes video tutorial before reading this article

 Which olive oils are most popular?

-Research show that extra-virgin oil is most popular, which is generally more expensive compared to refined olive oil.
+Research shows that extra-virgin oil is the most popular, which is generally more expensive compared to refined olive oil.

 Hence, selling a more high-end and expensive oil brand can be successful and doesn’t necessarily need to be a bad thing.

 Selling more pricey products can be beneficial if you go for a cross border strategy online, as logistics cost tend to be rather high (more about cross border sales later).

 Olive oil is comparably expensive to other oils in China, something we see in many other countries as well.